-The estimate \eqref{eqn: strict-main} implies that, conditional on the existence of 3 arms to distance $n^{\delta/4}$ with probability at least $1-n^{-\eta}$, there is a shortcut around $e$ which saves $n^{-c}$ edges.
+The estimate \eqref{eqn: strict-main} implies that, conditional on the existence of 3 arms to distance $n^{\delta/2}$, there is a shortcut around $e$ which saves $n^{-c}$ edges with probability at least $1-n^{-\eta}$ for some small $\eta$.
 See \eqref{eqn: lara}.
 We will apply this to find shortcuts around the path $\gamma$ constructed in Section \ref{sec: 3-arm}.